Tattoo Artist

 Best Rated

-Asked by Stephanie over 11 years ago
+Asked by James over 12 years ago

 I WANT TO GET THE SERENITY TATTOOED ON MY RIGHT SHOULDER BLADE AND I WANT IT LIKE 4 INCHES BY 4 INCHES APPROXIMATELY HOW MUCH WILL THAT COST ME?

-Asked by mia almost 12 years ago
+Asked by mia over 12 years ago

 I don't price tattoos.
 Head to a shop and ask the artist you'd like to have do your tattoo.